projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    .. code-block:: bash

-      reboot
+      sudo reboot

    The target system will reboot into the ACRN hypervisor and start the Ubuntu Service VM.

 #.
-Confirm that you see the GRUB menu with "Ubuntu-ACRN Board Inspector, with 5.15.0-56-generic" entry.
+Confirm that you see the GRUB menu with "Ubuntu with ACRN hypervisor, with Linux 5.15.71-acrn-service-vm (ACRN 3.2)"
+   entry.
 Select it and proceed to booting ACRN.
 (It may be auto-selected, in which case it will boot with this option automatically in 5 seconds.)

    Example grub menu shown as below: